Dans-Plugins/Democracy/README.md

-# ExamplePonderPlugin
+# Democracy
-This is an example ponder plugin.
+This expansion for Medieval Factions is intended to allow nations to be democratic.